Gribin (SH 675 168) – 200m Sub-Twmpau reclassified to 200m Twmpau

-The name of the hill is Cyrnau Mawr and its addition to Sub-Trichant status is due to the analysis of LIDAR data by Aled Williams.
-LIDAR (Light Detection & Ranging) is highly accurate height data that is now freely available for much of England and Wales.
+The confirmation of the reclassification of Gribin to 200m Twmpau status is due to LIDAR analysis conducted by Myrddyn Phillips.
+The LIDAR (Light Detection & Ranging) technique produced highly accurate height data that is now freely available for much of England and Wales.

 The full details for the hill are: